zgodongw/expert-system/README.md

 # What It Is
 This is an expert system for propositional calculus.

-This program implement a backward-chaining inference engine.
-Rules and facts will be given as a text file, the format of which is described in the appendix.
+This program implements a backward-chaining inference engine.
+Rules and facts will be given as a text file

 A fact can be any uppercase alphabetical character.